 COVID-PANDEMIC.
-Trustees have closely monitored arrangements & safeguards applied by the senior team to ensure that Government directives have been fully met and that students & staff understand their responsibilities in responding to the crisis.
+Trustees have closely monitored arrangements & safeguards applied by the senior team to ensure that Government directives have been fully met and that students & staff understand their responsibilities in responding to the crisis as it has evolved.

-The Governing Body has received reports on measures to ensure that learning has taken place on a 'virtual' basis and has taken a particular interest in additional support that has been given to students who are known to be, or have shown signs of being disadvantaged or disengaged.
+The Governing Body has received reports on measures to ensure that learning has taken place on a 'virtual' basis and that the school has taken a particular care in the support given to students who are known to be, or have shown signs of being disadvantaged or disengaged.

-Governors have monitored the arrangements and risk controls for a return to school.
-Compliance is a minimum baseline and governors have been particularly concerned as to the future wellbeing of students and staff in very exacting circumstances.
-In addition particular attention will focus upon re-engaging returning students in the new academic year and in 'closing the gap' in learning created through the inevitable inadequacies and shortfalls of 'virtual' learning platforms.
+Governors have monitored the arrangements and risk controls for the return to school.
+Compliance is a minimum baseline and governors have been particularly concerned as to the wellbeing of students and staff in exacting circumstances & more particularly the potential longer-term impact that disruption has caused.
+Particular attention has been given toward re-engaging returning students in year & in preparation for the new academic year.
+Identifying & 'closing the gap' in learning created through the inevitable inadequacies and shortfalls of 'virtual' learning platforms is a key element of learning strategy for the immediate future.
+Managing the change in dynamics within society & impacts upon traditional strategies for learning will be demanding for schools & will require support & guidance from Trustees.

-The Governing Body provides every support, through school leaders, in guiding and supporting students in the current unprecedented times and where there is a particular impact upon school attendance and performance or in relation to examination grades.
+The Governing Body provides every support, through school leaders, in guiding and supporting students in the current unprecedented times and where there is a particular impact upon school attendance and performance or in relation to academic year end assessments.